Symptoms of Anxiety

 Self-medicating and over-reliance on anxiety relief supplements

-Valerian, Passion flower St. John Wort, Hyperforin, HTP (5- hydroxytryptophan), Melissa, officinalis, Ginkgo Biloba, passionflower, valerian, scullcap based supplements can help in the short-term, but they do not solve the problem of chronic anxiety, they only mask it.
+Valerian, Passion flower St. John Wort, Hyperforin, HTP (5- hydroxytryptophan), Melissa, officinalis, Ginkgo Biloba, passionflower, valerian, skullcap based supplements can help in the short-term, but they do not solve the problem of chronic anxiety, they only mask it.

 Ever found yourself fumbling to open a packet of Valerian tablets, and then feel instant relief, the second you have popped it in your mouth, despite it not having taken affect?